deenamanick/devops-scrum.md/Module1.md

 2. What is a Product Backlog?
 3. Write one user story.
 4. What is acceptance criteria?
-5. How can a user story help generate an app screen?
+5. How can Scrum help organize a DevOps lab?
-6. Why is it better to try build/test/deploy after learning the basics first?
+6. Why should we identify blockers before running a technical lab?

 ---